Ecodev/graphql-upload/README.md

 ## Non-goals

 This is not a flexible or complete framework.
-It is a common pieces of code for a specific purpose.
+It is common pieces of code for a specific purpose.
 It is not meant to be generic.

 If code is becoming too complex to adapt to all use-cases, then we should instead